mickfuzz/phd4/_archive/2025-3-7-Culture_v1.md

 home pedagogies like paper based sketching
 Knowledge to support literacy and attention management from S & T

-MOVE OR DROP
-This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.
+Addressing reflection as a practice, in P2, I guided supporting student facilitators to ask what patterns participants were currently working on or had recently completed as a way of provoking informal reflection on project progress (see Vignette 2 & ?).
+Additionally in P3, a drama process was used to structure end of session reflections (see Vignette 10)

+RECAP.
+This process of accessing existing reportoirs in a new space is a good example of relational agency, in that ...

+Back to RQ3, they can be identified through close observation, and then nurtured.

+RECAP ON HOW THEY WERE NURTURED?

+Bearing in mind a distinction between integration and inclusion, where integration sees practices remain relatively unchanged [@rodriguez_inclusion_2015], in these examples a distinction between the importation of existing competencies and interests as repertoires and the emergence of new ones can easily be blurred.
+In the next section the formation of distinctly novel repertoires are explored.

-### Emerging identity formation via specialisation
+### Emerging identity formation (via specialisation &  ?)

+The process of new identity formation via repertoire blending is explored in this section via the concept of specialism.
 The emergence of new forms of identity within the idioculture is particularly significant to this research given the barriers participation in programming communities explored in Chapter 2.

-It is of note to make a distinction between the leverage of existing competencies and interests as repertoires (explored above ) and the emergence of new ones.

-The process of new identity formation via repertoire blending is explored here via the concept of specialism.
+This focus is present in the work of Stone and colleagues [@stone_problem_2007-2] who underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).

 The process of feedback, recognising and valuing the merging areas of specialisation and expertise helps the development of diverse practices [@digiacomo_relational_2016-1].
 The specialisation contributes to possibilities of relational agency for the learning environment as a whole.
 It exists as a form of identity within an individuals repertoire and for others to draw on as an affordance of the learning system.